A2nyc/TW/thoughtworks-sales-tax/ReadMe.txt

 The input text file follows the following syntax:
     1 book at 12.49
     qty, name, "at", price
-Product Quanity is a whole positive number
+Product Quantity is a whole positive number
 Price is a positive number
 Items to be excluded from the goods sales tax (10%) is included in a text file called exclusions.txt placed in the root directory of this script.
 Imported items have the word 'imported' in them.
 Flow

 A high level flow of how this application works is as follows:
-1. User runs runtax.rb with the text file of their choice located in the input directory.
+1. User runs tw-salestax.rb with the text file of their choice located in the input directory.

-2. runtax.rb runs and calls /lib/input where the text file is loaded and turned into an array and then the following occurs:
+2. tw-salestax.rb runs and calls /lib/input where the text file is loaded and turned into an array and then the following occurs:

 text file: